fatii-programmer/student-management-system/README.md

 Run the Application: Launch the system and start managing student data.

 🤝 Contributing:
 We love contributions!
 If you'd like to improve our system, please fork the repository, create a new branch, implement your changes, and submit a pull request.
-Your contributions are what make this project better!
+Your contributions are what make this project better.